meelgroup/meelgroup-website/content/publication/aies19.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *Proceedings of AAAI/ACM Conference on AI, Ethics, and Society(AIES).*"
+publication = "In *Proceedings of AAAI/ACM Conference on AI, Ethics, and Society (AIES)*"

 # Featured image thumbnail (optional)